sahib/timeq/README.md

 ## TODO List

-- [ ] Improve test coverage / extend test suite
-- [ ] Add fuzzing test for Push/Pop
+- [x] Add fuzzing test for Push/Pop
-- [ ] Add way to run test as separate process that can be crashed randomly
-- [ ] Profile and optimize a bit more, if possible.
 - [x] Use a configurable logger for warnings
 - [x] We crash currently when running out of space.
 - [x] Figure out error handling.
 If a bucket is unreadable, fail or continue?
+- [ ] Improve test coverage / extend test suite
+- [ ] Profile and optimize a bit more, if possible.